morajabi/balast-website/README.md

 **[Balast](http://t.me/balastBot)** is a **chat bot** (currently only in Telegram) for watching site or servers reachability.

 ## 🤓 What to learn?
 Great question!
 Well It's a **well-written** small project **to learn** from if you're just getting started with [zeit/next.js](https://github.com/zeit/next.js/) (It's a minimalistic framework for server-rendered React apps) or you want to experiment with awesome [styled-components](https://github.com/styled-components/styled-components) for styled react in **the react way**.
+I used functional components a lot and if you're unfimilliar then check them out!

 ## 🏑 Run it!
 Clone this repo and go to the directory and install required packages as follow: